JonesTrading Thinks Monopar Therapeutics Inc's Stock is Going to Recover

 JonesTrading Thinks Monopar Therapeutics Inc’s Stock is Going to Recover

-In a report released today, Soumit Roy from JonesTrading reiterated a Buy rating on Monopar Therapeutics Inc (MNPR).
-The company’s shares closed last Friday at $7.10, close to its 52-week low of $4.94.
+JonesTrading analyst Soumit Roy reiterated a Buy rating on Monopar Therapeutics Inc (MNPR) today.
+The company’s shares closed last Wednesday at $6.99, close to its 52-week low of $4.94.

 See today’s analyst top recommended stocks >>